1975 Mauritian student protests: Riot police intervention

-By the time that the student marchers had gone past the town of Beau Bassin the crowd had reached significant size.
-At the historic bridge of Grand River North West (GRNW) near La Tour Koenig local police prevented the crowd from progressing towards the capital city of Port Louis.
-Besides elements of Police Riot Unit (PRU) had arrived on site and soon there was a crack-down using tear gas and batons against unarmed student protesters.
+By the time that the student marchers had gone past the town of Beau Bassin the crowd had reached a significant size.
+At the now-historic bridge of Grand River North West (GRNW) near La Tour Koenig, local police prevented the crowd from progressing towards the capital city of Port Louis.
+Additionally, elements of the Police Riot Unit (PRU) had arrived on site and soon there was a crack-down.
+Tear gas and batons were used against unarmed student protesters.
 Several students were also arrested.

 Several shops (such as the ones on Desforges and Leoville L’Homme Streets in the capital Port Louis) and buses near the rally were damaged.
-An angry crowd ransacked the home of a prominent PMSD member of Parliament and member of the ruling alliance M.H.
-Ythier.
-Later that day at New Eton College in Rose Hill around fifty students were arrested after an intervention by the Police Riot Unit which attempted to disperse a gathering there.
+An angry crowd ransacked the home of prominent PMSD member of Parliament and member of the ruling coalition Jean Henry Ythier.
+Later that day, at New Eton College in Rose Hill, around fifty students were arrested after an intervention by the Police Riot Unit which attempted to disperse a gathering there.
 By 21 May 1975 the press reported that police had made 118 arrests.
 In addition to the looted shops there were reports of 40 damaged buses and 4 buses had been destroyed by arsonists.

 The government was preparing to prosecute the arrested protesters under provisions of Sections 17 and 48 of the Public Order Act (POA).
-In response a hunger strike was organised by a group of students and after ten days the charges were dropped.
+In response, a hunger strike was organised by a group of students and after ten days the charges were dropped.